iterative/dvc.org/content/docs/user-guide/experiment-management/checkpoints.md

 ## Setting up a DVC pipeline

+DVC versions data and models and it also can version the machine learning model weights file, the checkpoints, during the training process.
+To enable this, you will need to run your model training under DVC pipeline.

-If you don't have a DVC pipeline setup in your project, adding one only takes a few commands.
+Adding DVC pipline only takes a few commands.
 At the root of the project, run:

 ```bash
 dvc init